OneEyeDoll/greenlight-js/docs/index.rst

 * A secure environment
 * A wonderful developer experience
-* A growing project, currently updated
+* A growing project, currently mantained
 * A framework that is meant to simplify your life
 * Scalability and efficiency
+* A template system based

 Examples
 ------